weiyilimm/tower-building-app/README.md

 The app is also designed to promote socialising.
 Students are able to follow each other as friends and view each others worlds.
 Something that will make each world especially unique will be the centerpiece of their university, a much more customisable building.

 # Methods of gaining xp
-Users will be able to gain xp through an in-app timer. <!--This timer will run for a maximum of 60 minutes.--> The longer the timer runs, the more xp will go towards their global xp and their subject specific xp.
+Users will be able to gain xp through an in-app timer.
+This timer will run for a maximum of 4 hours.
+The longer the timer runs, the more xp will go towards their global xp and their subject specific xp.
 On the timer screen the user is able to select which subject they plan to study for in order to direct the subject specific xp accordingly.

 As you earn xp, 10% of what you earn will be added to every subejct that is not the focus of the study session.
 For example: If you study for 100 seconds for mathematics, you will earn 100xp for maths.
 100xp will also be added to your global xp count, *and* 10xp will also be added to every other subject.
 This allows for continious, cross-subject progression.